GDG-Dusseldorf/gdg-dusseldorf.github.io/_posts/2014-09-05-call-for-papers.markdown

 #### Please submit your proposals [here]({{ "/become_speaker" | prepend: site.baseurl | prepend: site.url }}).
 __Deadline__ is October 1, 2014

-__Please note:__ There is no guarantee that a submission will be put onto the conference agenda!<br/>
+__Please note:__ There is no guarantee that a submission will be put onto the conference agenda!

-The program committee picks the most interesting talk proposals and informs the selected submitters until October 15, 2014.<br/>

 #### Any questions?
 Email organizers at [{{site.organizerEmail}}](mailto:{{site.organizerEmail}})